MetPX/sarracenia/doc/Dev.rst

 Debian/Ubuntu
 ~~~~~~~~~~~~~

+For local installation on a computer, using a debian package.
 This process builds a local .deb in the parent directory using standard debian mechanisms.
 - Check the **build-depends** line in *debian/control* for dependencies that might be needed to build from source.
 - The following steps will build sarracenia but not sign the changes or the source package::